 The deep connection between horses and people has existed for thousands of years.
 Equine therapies at Pate use the sensitivity of horses to human emotions to help patients recognize their inner state.
 This therapy gently guides patients to physical, emotional and psychological recovery.

-We offer Equine Assisted Learning (EAL) as well as Equine Assisted Psychotherapy (EAP).
-Available at our Brinlee Creek Ranch.
+We offer Equine Assisted Learning (EAL) as well as Equine Assisted Psychotherapy (EAP) as part of our brain injury programs.
+Available on a seasonal basis at our Brinlee Creek Ranch for appropriate patients who will benefit.
 Pate is the only brain injury rehabilitation center to offer these therapies in North Texas.

 Many patients find the therapy pool to be the first place they can move without pain.
 The pool is equipped with many aquatic therapy features to aid recovery: